Impact of ASC 842 on Lease Termination Decisions

 It's important to note that commercial lease agreements can be complex, and the termination process can vary significantly depending on the terms outlined in the lease.
 When executing a lease termination understanding the notice requirements, seeking legal counsel to follow the proper procedures is advisable.
 Breaking a lease without following the agreed-upon procedures can result in legal consequences, financial penalties and damage to company's reputation.
 Delicately navigating the landlord-tenant relationship is important.

-ASC 842 is a new accounting standard that requires companies to record lease liabilities and right-of-use assets on their balance sheets.
+Under ASC 842, lease terminations require the lessee to derecognize both the remaining ROU asset and the lease liability on the termination date, with any difference between the two balances recorded as a gain or loss on the income statement.
 The standard has a significant impact on how companies account for lease terminations.
 Under ASC 842, companies need to recognize the remaining lease liability and the corresponding right-of-use asset on their financial statements at the time of lease termination.
-This means that the impact of a lease termination on a company’s financial statements is more significant under ASC 842 than under the previous lease accounting standard.
+This means that the impact of a lease termination on a company's financial statements is more significant under ASC 842 than under the previous lease accounting standard.

 When a lease is terminated, the accounting treatment depends on the nature of the lease: